 |Field name||Field alias||Description|

-Indicates whether a subnetwork is in a dirty or clean state.
-To learn more, see Dirty subnetworks.
+Indicates whether a subnetwork is in a dirty, invalid, or clean state.
+To learn more, see Subnetwork status.

-Name of the tier the subnetwork belongs to.
+Name of the tier to which the subnetwork belongs.

-Name of the subnetwork the aggregated line is representing.
+Name of the subnetwork the aggregated line or record is representing.

 Subnetwork controller names